When you want to keep your tooth enamel healthy and beautiful, there are a few things that you should avoid eating.

 Damaging Food 2: Oranges, Grapefruit, Lemons and Tangerines

 Citrus fruit contain numerous nutrients that your body needs.
-But the acid in these foods can also damage the enamel on your teeth.
+But the acid in these foods can also damage the tooth enamel.
 The fibers in these fruits can protect your teeth.
 So, it is better to eat the whole fresh citrus fruit rather than drinking only the juice.
-After eating an orange for a snack, swish water around in your mouth to remove the acids that can erode your tooth enamel.
+After eating an orange for a snack, swish water around in your mouth to remove the acids that can erode the enamel of your teeth.

 Damaging Food 3: Hard Bagels and Rolls